lalawue/mooncake/docs/language.md

 - variable typename, typekind, classtype, supertype (only inherit from other class)
 - method isKindOf
-- method init / deinit (if you defined)
+- method init / deinit (if defined)

 'init', 'deinit' will added when you defined, 'deinit' will be called when collectgarbage, but 'deinit' will cause instance creation a bit slower.